 For example, by inspecting the records pertaining to the Intoxilyzer 8000, experts have now established yet another software flaw that allows the machine to produce a breath alcohol level when the machine reports that no breath volume was submitted for analysis.

 The Intoxilyzer 8000 Instrument Specification Sheets provided by C.M.I., the manufacturer of the Intoxilyzer 8000, C.M.I. has admitted that volume measurements accuracies on the machine are plus or minus 10%.

 The FDLE and C.M.I. have established an arbitrary and capricious requirement of a breath volume of 1.1 liters of breath in order to have a valid sample.
-The machine has undergone numerous software changes which directly and indirectly affect the analytical portions of the software that has been modified.
+The machine has undergone numerous software changes which affect the analytical portions of the software that has been modified.

 In Houser v.
 State, supra, the Florida Supreme Court stated that due process is met when:

 The breath testing machine and calibrating records and samples were available to impeach the machine’s reliability, and the defendant had the right to cross-examine the machine operator to expose potential errors in the administration of the test.